CVE-2025-12984 Overview

 Immediate Actions Required

-- Update the Advanced Ads plugin to a version newer than 2.0.15 that contains the security patch
+- Update the Advanced Ads – Ad Manager & AdSense plugin to a version later than 2.0.15 as soon as the vendor releases a fixed build.

 Patch Information